As every new parent knows, bathing a baby is a finely tuned balancing act.

 Your baby will love this cute and brightly colored turtle.
 And you’ll like the fact that it’s made from high-quality natural rubber, and is, therefore, kind to the planet.
 The paint is food-grade, and Mele is naturally free from BPA, PVC, Phthalate, Nitrosamine.

 Mele is safe to use as a teething toy, and your baby will enjoy grasping and exploring the different textures on this cute bath toy.
-Mele doesn’t contain any holes, so no need to worry about mold.
+Like all the other toys, Mele doesn’t contain any holes, so no need to worry about mold.

 Just like the Green Toys submarine, this eco-friendly bath set is made from 100% recycled plastic milk jugs.
 You can’t go wrong with this cute set full of attractive little shapes, as it’s made in the USA & packaged with recycled materials.